 Many telecom and technology companies around the world are jumping on the fifth generation technology wagon.
-Big names like Samsung, Cisco Technologies, LG, Qualcomm, Ericsson, Nokia, Sprient, Intel etc are working towards making the fifth next generation service a reality.
+Big names like Samsung, Cisco Technologies, LG, Qualcomm, Ericsson, Nokia, Sprint, Intel etc are working towards making the fifth next-generation service a reality.

 The government officials have previously talked about the oncoming 5G technology in Pakistan but many technology analysts are skeptical of these promises.